hcfairbanks/carrierwave_asserts/README.md

 # CarrierwaveAsserts

-Description here
-This gem clones the rspec helpers for carrierwave into minitest asserts.
+This gem recreates similar rspec matchers for carrierwave into minitest asserts.
+Please see the usage section for a complete example app.

 ## Installation